Partner | ALN Kenya | Anjarwalla & Khanna

 - Acting for JPMorgan Chase Bank, a national bank and a subsidiary of JP Morgan Chase, a multinational banking and financial services holding company, in connection with aircraft purchases from Kenya Airways, including conducting lien searches in Kenya and the International Registry of Mobile Assets in Dublin, Ireland; the de-registration of two Boeing 777-200ER Aircrafts with Kenyan Registration mark 5Y-KYZ and 5Y-KQU from the Kenya Civil Aviation Authority pursuant to the sale and export of the Aircrafts to Omni Air International, USA.

-- Advising FastJet on its rolling out of a new pan-African low cost airline carrier (founded in part by EasyJet’s Stelios Haji-Ioannou), including advising on all contentious matters with respect to Fly 540 Kenya, regulatory issues and its expansion projects throughout Tanzania, Kenya, Rwanda and south Africa.
+- Advising a new pan-African low cost airline carrier, on its expansion projects throughout Tanzania, Kenya, Rwanda and South Africa.

-- Advising Pearl and Eastok in connection with the lease of an aircraft to an East African airline.
+- Advising an international leasing company in connection with the lease of an aircraft to an East African airline.

 - Acting for two international lenders taking security over a borrower’s leased and Canadian-registered helicopters being used by the borrower in Kenya.

 - Acting for a private company in connection with its negotiations for the purchase of a Eurocopter model EC130B4 aircraft and the company’s subsequent lease of the aircraft to another company in Kenya.